ionic-team/ionic-docs/src/content/intro.md

 ## License

 Ionic Framework is completely a free and open source project, released under <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.
-This means you can use it in personal or commercial projects for free.
+This means it can be used in personal or commercial projects for free.
 For example, MIT is the same license used by such popular projects as jQuery and Ruby on Rails.

 This website and documentation content (found in the <a href="https://github.com/ionic-team/ionic-site" target="_blank">ionic-site</a> repo) is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2 license</a>.